 Can I drink in coffee shops where oat milk is used?

 I've lost count of the amount of baristas who have told me they use gluten free oat milk, only for me to ask to see the carton and find out it was NOT gluten free at all.

 Some coffee shops will be super busy and won't exercise the correct clean downs between drinks, which means there is a risk of cross contamination.

 I know a number of people who said they were getting ill from drinking from coffee shops using oat milk (only for drinks which use the milk frother or blenders) and others who say they are fine.

 Is wheat starch gluten free?

 I've written a whole post on gluten free wheat starch if you're interested in the full ins and outs of this subject, but in summary, if it says gluten free - it is.

 Is Marmite gluten free?

-This is because the yeast extract is a by-product of gluten-containing foods like bread, wine and beer, and the levels of gluten in Marmite are above 20ppm.
+This is because the yeast extract is a by-product of gluten-containing foods like bread and beer, and the levels of gluten in Marmite are above 20ppm.

 So if you're missing Marmite, you'll be pleased to know that Asda Yeast Extract, Meridian yeast Extract, Morrison's Yeast Extract and Sainsbury's Reduced Salt Yeast Extract are all listed in the Coeliac UK app as gluten free.

 Is soy sauce gluten free?

 Personally I think this tastes exactly the same so it just means you can create your favourite Chinese dishes at home in a gluten free way.

 Is Corona gluten free?

 This is a question I see popping up again and again all over the internet - is Corona gluten free?

-"The only beer that we have that's gluten free is Stella Artois, you would find this in the gluten free section in Asda, Tesco and Morrisons."
+"The only beer that we have that's gluten free is [the specific gluten free labelled] Stella Artois, you would find this in the gluten free section in Asda, Tesco and Morrisons."

-What alcohol is gluten free?
+Which alcohol is gluten free?

 You might need to be careful with pre-mixed drinks and cocktails to check nothing with gluten in is added to them, but generally speaking spirits, wines and ciders are gluten free.